June 12, 2018

 Some ways to stop your pet from stuffing up your nose:

-- Keep pets out of your bed and bedroom.
+- Make a pet-free zone in your home.
+Keep pets out of your bed and bedroom.
 It can be tough to tell your pup to not cuddle in your bed to sleep, but it's essential if pet allergies are getting in the way of your health.
 Find them a nice dog bed with their favorite toy, and they'll be happy sleeping there in no time.

-- Wipe their paws before they enter your home.
+- Wipe your pet down after being outside.
+Wipe their coat and paws before they enter your home.
 Just like our shoes, pets drag in all kinds of dirt and pollen on their paws when they come inside.

-- Brush and rinse them.
-You can also find dander reducing wipes at local pet supply stores.
-Pet fur and dander is the leading contributor to pet allergies and keeping it in control is important in keeping your allergies in control.
+- Bathe pets frequently.
+Brush and rinse them.
+You can find dander-reducing wipes at local pet supply stores, these are great to use in between washes.
+Pet fur and dander is the leading contributor to pet allergies and keeping control is important in keeping your allergies controlled.

-- Buy a HEPA filter to eliminate allergens.
-These will eliminate a huge amount of the allergens in your living space.
+- Buy a HEPA filter.
+This will help regulate your air and l eliminate a considerable amount of the allergens in your living space.

-- Wash your hands after playing with your pet.
-Everyone underestimates how much we touch our face.
+- Avoid kissing, hugging, and touching your pet.
+Wash your hands after playing with your pet.
+Everyone underestimates how much we touch our faces.
 Wash off those allergens after playing with your pet.

 What if you’re already doing these things and still experience symptoms?

 For temporary relief you can use antihistamines, like Zyrtec, to relieve your symptoms.
-The only drawback from this is that these medications won’t make you any less allergic to your pet.
-Allergy treatment through allergy drops will actually treat what makes you allergic to your pet, and over time, you’ll build a long-lasting resistance to these allergens.
+The only drawback of this is that these medications won’t make you any less allergic to your pet.